 Endowments provide for the constant support of the Dennos Museum Center.
 Endowments are established with a gift from a donor.
 This gift is invested and a percentage of the principal is used to support the program the donor designates.
 To learn more about how you can establish a gift that will last for generations, please contact the Museum Director, Eugene A. Jenneman at email@example.com or call (231) 995-1055.

-Note: This information is not intended as legal or tax advice.
+NOTE: This information is not intended as legal or tax advice.
 Please consult your professional advisor for advice.
 Questions?
-Please contact Rebecca Teahen, Executive Director for Resource Development/NMC Foundation, at email@example.com or (231) 995-1855.
+Please contact Rebecca Teahen, Executive Director for Resource Development/NMC Foundation, at firstname.lastname@example.org or (231) 995-1855.